-Steve O’Hara is a Silicon Valley based entrepreneur.
-Steve has been the principal founder in three venture-backed companies and an advisor, board member and investor in several others.
+Steve O'Hara has been the principal founder in three venture-backed companies and an advisor, board member and investor in several others.

-Most recently, Steve founded Nebula in 2010.
-Nebula is the creator of Nebula One, the world’s first cloud computer for large scale computing for enterprises.
-The company has raised two rounds of venture financing and is backed by Kleiner Perkins Caufield & Byers (KPCB), Highland Capital Partners, Comcast Ventures and Eric Schmidt’s Innovation Endeavors.
-Nebula’s other investors include Scott McNealy, Harris Barton, William R. Hearst III and Google’s first three investors – Andy Bechtolsheim, Ram Shriram and David Cheriton.
+Previously, Steve founded Nebula in 2010.
+Nebula is the creator of Nebula One, the world's first cloud computer for large scale computing for enterprises.
+The company has raised two rounds of venture financing and is backed by Kleiner Perkins Caufield & Byers (KPCB), Highland Capital Partners, Comcast Ventures and Eric Schmidt's Innovation Endeavors.
+Nebula's other investors include Scott McNealy, Harris Barton, William R. Hearst III and Google's first three investors -- Andy Bechtolsheim, Ram Shriram and David Cheriton.

-In 1999, Steve founded metro optical carrier and industry leader OnFiber Communications.
+In 1999, Steve founded optical facilities-based carrier and U.S. leader OnFiber Communications.
 Steve founded OnFiber with seed funding from Andy Bechtolsheim, and later incubated the start-up at Kleiner Perkins under Vinod Khosla.
 OnFiber raised its A, B and C rounds from from Kleiner, Perkins, Caufield & Byers (KPCB), Bear Stearns and Bechtel.
 OnFiber was acquired by Qwest (NYSE: Q) in 2006 for $170M.

 In 1994, Steve founded CoreLogic with backing from Intel Capital, Mitsubishi (Visys) and a private syndicate of angel investors.
 CoreLogic was a virtual chip pioneer that designed Reduced Instruction Set Computing (RISC) processors and technology to the netlist level.
 In 1997, CoreLogic merged with another venture-backed start-up, Rendition, and in 1998 Micron Technology (NYSE: MU) acquired the combined company for $90M.